 16) How to Get Free Wifi on Cruise Ships: Use 29 Seconds per Session

 Some ships’ wifi will only deduct usage from your account if you’ve been logged onto the wifi for 30 seconds or more.
 We discovered that logging on to Celebrity’s wifi for 29 seconds or less won’t deduct any minutes from your usage.
 Just be careful to watch that counter!
 When using Holland America wifi, it also didn’t deduct any usage from our account when using it for less than a half-minute.
 So it’s worth testing this out on your next cruise.

 While you admittedly can’t do much browsing in that very short amount of time, it is a great way to quickly pull in new emails or send out a prewritten email.
 Similarly, you can pull up a webpage within those 29 seconds, then logoff and read the content after you’re logged out.

 17) Use Wifi During Off-Peak Hours for Maximum Speed

-Pro-tip: One method we use to gauge the current speed of the ship’s wifi is by using their complimentary sites to assess how quickly the free pages load.
+Pro-tip for fast wifi speed on a cruise: One method we use to gauge the current speed of the ship’s wifi is by using their complimentary sites to assess how quickly the free pages load.
 For example, on Holland America, they provide complimentary access to nytimes.com.
-So we use the ship’s online portal to browse the news site for free, simply to see how quickly the pages were loading.
-When they loaded fast, we knew this was a good time to actually log on to the paid wifi to get more efficient use of our limitted wifi minutes.
+So we use the ship’s online portal to browse the news site for free, simply to see how quickly the pages are loading.
+When they loaded fast, we know this is a good time to actually log on to the paid wifi to get more efficient use of our limitted wifi minutes on the cruise.

 18) Get Your Minutes Refunded